Why Do Some Homes Age Faster Than Others? | Insights from Arash Shakour Best Iranian Real Estate Agent in Montreal

 In reality, cold weather alone is not the main problem—the combination of cold and moisture is what gradually weakens a property.

-Freeze-Thaw Cycles: The Hidden Cause of Damage
+Freeze-Thaw Cycles: The Hidden Cause of Damage in Montreal Homes

 One of the most important reasons some homes age faster is the constant freeze-thaw cycle.When water enters small cracks in the foundation or walls, it freezes and expands.
 When temperatures rise, it melts again.